-- Ingredients found in certain medications can cause a person to have an allergic reaction.
-These may include allergies to penicillin & aspirin or other pain relieving meds.
+Ingredients found in certain medications can cause a person to have an allergic reaction.
+Examples include allergies to penicillin & aspirin or other pain relieving meds.

-- Animal dander and other domestic animals such as dogs and cats
+Problematic dander is most often from domestic animals such as dogs and cats.

-- In relation to allergies, we are referring to environmental chemicals such as pesticides, and other air contaminants.
+In relation to allergies, these are in reference to environmental chemicals such as pesticides, and other air contaminants.